How does Rest Less make money

-Here in the UK, we’re fortunate to have an abundance of natural beauty and culture on our doorstep.
-With so many interesting and beautiful places to choose from when planning a trip, we’ve highlighted a few of our favourites to hopefully give you some ideas.
+In the UK, we’re fortunate to have an abundance of natural beauty and culture on our doorstep.
+But with so many interesting and beautiful places to choose from, it can be tricky to decide where to go next.

 1. Watergate Bay, Cornwall

-Watergate Bay is best known for its surfing scene – but it’s also one of Cornwall’s best dog-friendly beaches and is perfect for families too.
+Watergate Bay is best known for its surfing scene, but it’s also one of Cornwall’s best dog-friendly beaches and is perfect for families, too.

 2. Jurassic Coast, Dorset

-Perhaps the biggest reason people come here is to visit Durdle Door – a natural limestone arch that was formed as the waves eroded the rock and forged a hole through the middle.
+Perhaps the biggest reason people come here is to visit Durdle Door – a natural limestone arch formed as the waves eroded the rock and forged a hole through the middle.
 If you want to beat the crowds, why not head down to the beach for sunrise to see the sun peeking through the door?

 3. Tenby, Pembrokeshire